Emma Watson appears to disprove Harry Potter reunion theory about Rupert Grint

-Emma Watson’s Rupert Grint comments appear to disprove theory about actor’s presence at Harry Potter reunion
+Emma Watson appears to disprove wild Harry Potter reunion theory about Rupert Grint

 Emma Watson’s latest comments about Rupert Grint seem to debunk a theory about the Harry Potter reunion.